aws-samples/service-catalog-engine-for-terraform-os/README.md

 ## Troubleshooting Installation Errors

-This section addresses some of the common errors that users may encounter during installation or updating of the Terraform Reference Engine in their AWS environments.
+This section addresses some of the common errors that users may encounter when installing or updating the Terraform Reference Engine in their AWS environment.

 <details>
    <summary><b>Security Group Replacement</b></summary>

    ### Security Group Replacement
    > [!NOTE]
-   > _If you use the automated deployment tooling provided by this project ([`deploy-terraform-engine.sh`](./tools/deploy-terraform-engine.sh)),
+   > _If you use the [automated deployment tools](tools/deploy-terraform-engine.sh) provided by this project ([`deploy-terraform-engine.sh`](./tools/deploy-terraform-engine.sh)),
    > the resource replacement and dependency violation errors described in this section are automatically handled for you._

    When a user is updating an existing deployment of the Terraform Reference Engine, replacement of existing resources